-C. Performance Requirements vs. Specific Control Methods for Inverter-based Resources need not be an exact replacement of services lost from synchronous machines.
+With an increase in the number of inverters, they would be expected to provide services to the power system to allow for continued reliable operation of the network.
+These services need not be an exact replacement of services lost from synchronous machines.
 While one may first be tempted to acquire a one-to-one replacement of services, the changing nature of the power system should be recognized while also acknowledging the various hierarchical levels of changes required.
-Further, since inverters do not inherently possess any natural characteristic and their behavior is almost completely governed by the underlying control algorithm, the same services can be achieved through multiple different control architectures, each with different forms of implementations.
+Further, since inverters do not inherently possess any natural characteristic and their behavior is almost completely governed by the underlying control strategy, the same services can be achieved through multiple different control architectures, each with different forms of implementations.
 As such, all control implementations that meet the provision of required services should be acceptable.
-A particular control implementation should not be brushed aside simply due to presence of certain control elements.
-But, in order to have an efficient design of the inverter control techniques, exact performance requirements must be known, which can only be specified either through standards and/or interconnection requirements from power system planners.
-Hence, improved focus should be laid on development of detailed interconnection requirements.
+In order to have an efficient design of the inverter control techniques, exact performance requirements must be known, which can only be specified either through standards and/or interconnection requirements from power system planners.
+Hence, improved focus should be laid on the development of detailed interconnection requirements.